populationgenetics/exercises/Population_structure/ExerciseStructure_2024.md

 <br />

+OK.
+So now that we have had a look at the data, let's tryt o do a PCA analysis of it.
 Specialized software (ex.
 [PCAngsd](https://doi.org/10.1534/genetics.118.301336)) can handle missing information in a clever way, but for now we will simply remove all sites that have missing information and then perform PCA with the standard R-function `prcomp`.

 ```R
 # Number of missing samples per site